Birth Doula Services

 Your birth experience matters

 …and I’m here to make yours the best possible experience for your entire family.
-At Expecting a Blessing, you will enjoy the care of a doula who knows you value having a plan and being fully prepared and confident in your choices.
+At Expecting a Blessing, you will enjoy the care of a doula who knows you value having a strategy and being fully prepared and confident in your choices.
 Together we will explore your hopes and concerns and equip you with the tools needed to make your birth experience everything you envision.

 “Whenever and however you intend to give birth, your experience will impact your emotions, your mind, your body and your spirit for the rest of your life.”| Ina May Gaskin |